What is gastric sleeve surgery?

 Mercy Gastric Sleeve Support & Services

-Mercy Bariatric Surgery Center surgeons perform the vast majority of bariatric surgeries through a minimally invasive approach, using several small incisions instead of a single, large one.
+Mercy Bariatric Surgery Center surgeon, Dr. Mark Smolik, performs the vast majority of bariatric surgeries through a minimally invasive approach, using several small incisions instead of a single, large one.
 That means recovery time, discomfort and surgical wound complications are significantly reduced, and patients can return to normal, daily activities much faster.
-Patients undergoing a gastric sleeve procedure normally require only a one-night hospital stay.
+Patients undergoing a gastric sleeve procedure normally require a two night hospital stay.

 Mercy Weight Loss & Nutrition Center will work closely with you to provide a customized and comprehensive plan tailored to your needs.
-The team of highly specialized dieticians and surgical staff will partner with you during all steps of the gastric sleeve process.
+Along with Dr. Smolik and Dr. Vitiritto-Khan our team of highly specialized dieticians and surgical staff will partner with you during all steps of the gastric sleeve process.
 From consult to recovery, they will be there to offer support and answer any questions you may have.

 Ready to start your journey?